 220F,S Forever Wild: The Cultural and Natural Histories of the Adirondack Park.

 Study of America's largest inhabited wilderness.
 Survey of natural and cultural histories of the park and examination of ecological, political and social issues.
 Study of literary, scientific, historical and political texts.
 Exploration of environmental issues such as acid rain, development and land-use, predator re-introduction and population controls.
 Prerequisite, one course in literature, biology, geology or environmental studies.
-Maximum enrollment, 16.
 May count toward a concentration in environmental studies.
 Field trip required.
-Open to sophomores and juniors.
-Oral Presentations (Fall); Writing-intensive (Spring).
+Open to sophomores, juniors and seniors in the fall.
+Oral Presentations (Fall-2 sections); Writing-intensive (Spring).
 (Same as Environmental Studies 220.)
-Maximum enrollment, 16.
-O Oerlemans.
+Maximum enrollment, 14.
+O Oerlemans and J Schwartz.

 223S Gender and Violence in the Middle Ages.

 An introduction to the field of medieval and renaissance studies.
 Drawing on multiple disciplinary perspectives, including those of literature, law, history and art, examines the intersection of ideas about the body, gender and violence in the European Middle Ages.
 Readings may include the Bible and early patristic writings; the lives of saints; poems and advice manuals on courtly love; depictions of women in the Crusades; Icelandic sagas; and perspectives on the trial of Joan of Arc.
 Prerequisite, one 100-level course in literature or history, or AP 4 or 5 in English or History.
-(Same as English and Creative Writing 223.)
 Maximum enrollment, 24.
 Eldevik and Terrell.

 Art and Physics of the Image.